microsoft/pai/docs/hadoop/hdfs.md

 ```bash
 curl -i -X PUT -T file-data-to-write "returned-location-uri"
 ```
+Here the *returned-location-uri* is the location URI mentioned in the first command.

 2. Delete a File<br>
 If we want to delete the file created by above example, run following command: